microsoft/autogen/python/docs/src/index.rst

 You can also implement agents using other agent frameworks and run them in AGNext.

 To get you started quickly, we offers
-`a suite of examples <https://github.com/microsoft/agnext/tree/main/python/examples>`_.
+`a suite of samples <https://github.com/microsoft/agnext/tree/main/python/samples>`_.

 .. toctree::
     :caption: Getting started